Typee-Language/Typee/_Global_Documentation/typee_software_design.md

     __K = 10
 ```

-Translation here is not a context-free processing, for instance since it
-might be that the translation of many methods will have to be grouped in a
-single one.
-For instance, have a look at the _Python_ translation of the
-__Typee__ class constructors.
-So, it might be that not every source code
-will be translatable in an automated way.
+Translation here is not a context-free processing, for instance since it might be that the translation of many methods will have to be grouped in a single one.
+For instance, have a look at the _Python_ translation of the __Typee__ class constructors.
+So, it might be that not every source code will be translatable in an automated way.

-It is  be the role of the translators to envisage correct translation in as
-many different situations as possible.
-The unambiguous syntax of __Typee__ as
-well as the unambiguous syntaxes of the first targeted programming languages
-should greatly help.
+It is  be the role of the translators to envisage correct translation in as many different situations as possible.
+The unambiguous syntax of __Typee__ as well as the unambiguous syntaxes of the first targeted programming languages should greatly help.

-The experienced coder will be able to evaluate here the difficulty of the
-task, while the original code was quite simple.
-The __Typee__ PoC aims at
-prooving that source code can be translated, or not.
+The experienced coder will be able to evaluate here the difficulty of the task, while the original code was quite simple.
+The __Typee__ PoC aims at prooving that source code can be translated, or not.

-## 3.3 Implementation design